harking/cijoe/README.md

 Want to notify IRC or email on test pass or failure?
 Joe will run `.git/hooks/build-failed` or `.git/hooks/build-worked` if they exist and are executable on build pass / fail.
 They're just shell scripts - put whatever you want in there.
+[These evironment variables](https://github.com/defunkt/cijoe/blob/master/lib/cijoe.rb#L183) are made available.

 Tip: your repo's `HEAD` will point to the commit used to run the build.
 Pull any metadata you want out of that scro.